COVID-19 pandemic in Jamaica: March 2020

 On 10 March, the Ministry of Health and Wellness (MoHW) confirmed the first case in Jamaica, a female patient who arrived from the United Kingdom on 4 March.
 The health minister reported that the patient has been in isolation since 9 March after showing respiratory symptoms.
 Following the update, the travel ban imposed was expanded to include France, Germany, and Spain.

-On 11 March, the country's health minister Christopher Tufton confirmed the second "imported corona virus" case.
+On 11 March, the country's health minister Christopher Tufton confirmed the second "imported" case of COVID-19.
 On 13 March, the country announced six additional cases – including the father and another female patient of the first patient.
 Later that day, the government announced that the community of Bull Bay — where the funeral attended by the first patient took place — was placed under quarantine for 14 days.
 With four of the cases involving patients travelling through or from the United Kingdom, the country's foreign minister Kamina Johnson-Smith announced that the travel ban would be expanded to include the United Kingdom.
 On 15 March, the Ministry of Health and Wellness (MoHW) confirmed that 19 suspected cases were reported and the patients tested.
 Of the 19 suspected cases, only two patients were confirmed as having the virus - one coming from Trinidad and Tobago and the other who had "contact tracing from the index case".
 In the same update, the Ministry confirmed that there were twenty-seven patients in isolation facilities and that Patients 1 and 2 no longer exhibit any symptoms.
 On 16 March, the Ministry of Health and Wellness (MoHW) and the Office of the Prime Minister (OPM) reported that there were five preliminary confirmed cases.
 Later that day, the government confirmed that only two of the five reported cases tested positive for COVID-19.
 In response to the increase in cases, the government announced further social distancing measures such as imposed remote work directives, the banning of all mass gatherings of more than 20 people, and the shuttering of bars, restaurants, sporting events, et cetera.
 On 17 March, the Ministry of Health and Wellness (MoHW) and the Office of the Prime Minister (OPM) confirmed another case - someone who attended the same funeral as Patient 1.
 On 18 March, the Chief Medical Officer of Jamaica confirmed the first COVID-19 death in the country.
 At the same press conference, the health ministry confirmed two additional cases.
 Between 19 and 31 March, the Ministry of Health and Wellness (MoHW) confirmed an additional 22 cases bringing the total to 38 - including the first patient under the age of 18 years - with three having travel history in United States.
 Additionally, the health ministry announced the second coronavirus related death, a previously recovering patient who was determined to have died from cardiac arrest; and, the second recovered patient who has since been released from hospital.
 Of the two new cases, one was identified through contact tracing and was found to have been near two patients.
 The government also reported the recovery of the first patient in Jamaica.